ArielCyber/PQBench/README.md

 ## Installation and Usage Steps

-### 1. Install macOS Big Sur in Docker
+### 1. Create a Separate macOS Container for Each Mode
-Run the following command once to pull and start macOS Big Sur in a new Docker container(*Using Docker-OSX):
+This project uses [Docker-OSX](https://github.com/sickcodes/Docker-OSX) to run a full macOS Big Sur VM inside a Docker container.

+You must create **two separate containers**, one for `Kyber + Non-PQC`, and one for `MLKEM`, since each mode installs different versions of browsers.

+---

+### ➤ Create the Kyber Container

 ```bash
 docker run -it \